 If you are not invited to audition for Musical Theatre, you may be invited to audition for BFA Theatre & Performance.
 If that happens, and you wish to proceed with applying, make sure that you follow the instructions for changing the major on your Emerson College application to BFA Theatre & Performance or BFA Theatre Education & Performance and then follow the instructions for applying to that major on Acceptd; you will not need to pay another Artistic Application fee or submit another prescreen.

 Each piece should be filmed/uploaded as a separate piece of media.
 No continuous videos.
 Students are encouraged to use standard technology/recording devices that are available to them (i.e. smartphones, tablets, etc).

 There should not be a separate introduction or “slate” video.
 Instead, “slates” are to appear at the beginning of each piece and included as part of the time allotment.
 (Read through the resources page for examples of each of the three slates described below).

 - The proper slate for a song is to share your name, the song title, and show in which it appears.

 - The proper slate for a monologue is to share your name, the title of the play, and the playwright.

 - The proper slate for a piece of dance is to share your name, the title of the song you are dancing to, and the name of the choreographer.
 If the piece is “self-choreographed” you should share your own name as choreographer.

 Students should prepare 2 contrasting pieces:

-- One song should be a ballad (where the piece has longer, sustained vocal lines) and one song should be an uptempo (where the vocal line moves at a conversational pace) so as to contrast style.
+- Style: one song should be a ballad (where the piece has longer, sustained vocal lines) and one song should be an uptempo (where the vocal line moves at a conversational pace) so as to contrast style.

-- Each song file should be 60 to 90 seconds (this time limit includes the slate at the beginning of the piece and is strictly adhered to; please do not upload media files longer than 90 seconds)
+- Length: Each song file should be 60-90 seconds (This time limit includes the slate at the beginning of the piece and is strictly adhered to; please do not upload media files longer than 90 seconds).